How to Stop the Spread

 - Use tap to pay rather than handling money

-- When taking public transit, avoid prolonged close contact with others
+- Avoid prolonged close contact with others

 - Travel during non-peak hours